FrancoLiberali/cql/docs/cql/query.rst

 Query methods
 ------------------------

-The `cql.Query` object obtained using `orm.NewQuery` has different methods that will allow you to obtain the results of the query:
+The object obtained using `cql.Query` has different methods that will allow you to obtain the results of the query:

 Modifier methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Modifier methods are those that modify the query in a certain way, affecting the results obtained:
-- Limit: specify the number of models to be retrieved.
+- Limit: specifies the number of models to be retrieved.
-- Offset: specify the number of models to skip before starting to return the results.
+- Offset: specifies the number of models to skip before starting to return the results.
-- Ascending: specify an ascending order when retrieving models.
+- Ascending: specifies an ascending order when retrieving models.
-- Descending: specify a descending order when retrieving models from database.
+- Descending: specifies a descending order when retrieving models from database.

 Finishing methods
 ^^^^^^^^^^^^^^^^^^^^^^^